What to do when you get sick in your first 90 days

 Rest.

 If you’re really bored: nothing.
 Watch TV.
 Sleep.
 Do not answer Slacks, do not “just quickly send this email,” do not check in halfway through the day to prove you’re virtuous.
 The day off is the product.
-Shipping it well means actually taking it.

-One exception: if something blows up that genuinely only you can unblock — a client escalation, a deploy gone wrong — triage it briefly, hand it to someone, and return to rest.
+One exception: if something blows up that genuinely only you can unblock — a client escalation, a deploy gone wrong — triage briefly, hand it to someone, return to rest.
 Don’t try to fully handle it.

 The return-to-work message